oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

                         exclude: true
 ```

-Please note that `oro_api.exclusions` rules are applicable only for Data API.
+Please note that `exclude` option are applicable only for Data API.
 In case if an entity or its' field(s) should be excluded globally use `Resources/config/oro/entity.yml`, e.g.:

 ```yaml
 oro_entity: